Truchet/Smith inspired designs 2 meet ArahPaint

 Multiple color drop stitch lace using img2track and more

-There are many fabrics where samples may be knit using the proper color separation and released just prior to binding off.
-Samples and designs may be found in several of my previous posts.
+Many fabrics allow samples to be knit using the proper color separation and released just before binding off.
+Samples and designs are included in several of my previous posts.

-End release is a possibility depending on how the repeat is programmed but does not always produce good results.
-As can happen in any fabric, what works in swatch size may not when knitting far larger pieces.
+End-release depends on how the repeat is programmed but does not always produce good results.
+As can happen in any fabric, what works in swatch size may not when knitting larger pieces.
 Fuzzy yarn is problematic in many knitting techniques, it is best avoided in these fabrics.
 No matter the yarn, after knitting longer pieces, I have found sections that simply refuse to unravel.
-In addition, if long stitch shapes are distributed on knit striped grounds, the release needs to happen at a minimum when the top of each shape is reached.
+In addition, if long stitch shapes are distributed on knit striped grounds, the release must happen at a minimum when the top of each shape is reached.
 A sample with drop-stitch interrupted by all knit rows with only one color released.
 500_986The repeats for designs may be self-separated to suit.

-For more than 2 colors per row the built-in separation in img2track may be used, where any number of colors are selected for each design row and repeated twice.
+For more than 2 colors per row, the built-in separation in img2track may be used, where any number of colors are selected for each design row and repeated twice.
 Passap separates for 2 colors with each pixel knitting twice on every row by default, but in Japanese machines, the pattern needs to be separated and programmed using other means.

-The knitting method suggested here should work with more than 2 colors per row are separated by the software.
+The knitting method suggested here should work with more than 2 colors per row separated by the software.

 The post on Using Layers in Gimp for color separations illustrated a method for obtaining the necessary file to match those built-in variations when working in only two colors.
 The repeat is one that was separated and used in a previous post Here the file is separated quickly using Layer menus in Gimp alone Three variations of the final png files are shared The last appeared the most interesting visually to me when tiled This is the appearance when a different design was entered in img2track.
 The separated file 3 color file in BW is not shared.
 The method for knitting the pattern: the long stitches are formed by loops that are created on the top bed and dropped on the following row.